mikededo/.dotfiles/README.md

 It includes diagnostics as well as formatting for each LSP.
-All required LSP are installed through the Mason plugin, meaning they will all be installed on lauching `MasonInstallAll`.
-Same for TreeSitter language highlightings, which has defined the required languages.
+All required LSP are installed through the Mason plugin, meaning they will all be installed on launching `MasonInstallAll`.
+Same for TreeSitter language highlights, which has defined the required languages.

 > You can modify the formatting options in the